Wolfsister/skeleton-docker-symfony-nginx-mysql/README.md

 Make sure the "phone" logo on top-right corner is listening to connections and you should be all set !

+TODO: remove backend folder, to avoid confusion with container from other docker install in same PC
 TODO: install csfix/phpstan
 TODO: install at root, without backend directory ?\
 TODO: better Readme